Skip to main content

 We require a method of managing and directing external internet traffic into the cluster.
 Kubernetes provides several options for handling inbound traffic.

-Historically Kubernetes has supported provisioning of ALBs and NLBs for Service resources of type=LoadBalancer via the in-tree (built-in) AWS cloud provider, with out-of-tree controllers required for Ingress resources.
-Built-in cloud providers are now considered deprecated overall, in favour of out-of-tree providers, so an Ingress Controller with support for Service resources is required.
+Built-in cloud providers are now considered deprecated overall, in favour of out-of-tree providers, so users are now required to use an Ingress Controller with support for Service resources.

-The primary and recommended ingress controller for AWS/EKS is the AWS Load Balancer Controller, which can provision and manage ALBs for Ingress resources and NLBs for Service resources.
+The primary, and recommended, ingress controller for AWS' Elastic Kubernetes Service (EKS) is the AWS Load Balancer Controller, which can provision and manage ALBs for Ingress resources and NLBs for Service resources.

-We must also consider how Kubernetes edge services and AWS load balancers will interact with the existing GOV.UK Router service, as there is significant overlap in their functionality and responsibilities.
-This will require further investigation and likely experimentation, and so that end we should ensure that we're able to use both Ingress and Service Kubernetes resources so that we have the flexibility to support a wide range of use cases in the immediate term - L4 & L7 traffic, name-based routing, HTTP->HTTPS redirection, etc.
+We must also consider how Kubernetes edge services and AWS load balancers will interact with the existing GOV.UK Router service, because there is significant overlap in their functionality and responsibilities.
+This will require further investigation, so we should be able to use both Ingress and Service Kubernetes resources.
+This will ensure we have the flexibility to support a wide range of use cases in the immediate term: layer 4 and layer 7 traffic, name-based routing, HTTP-to-HTTPS redirection.

 Decision